 Common mistakes

-• Missing the goodwill impairment test at transition: applying the business combinations exemption (IFRS 1.C1) freezes goodwill at its carrying amount but does not exempt the entity from IAS 36 impairment testing at the transition date.
-The AFM has flagged insufficient impairment testing at transition in several first-time adoption files reviewed since 2022.
+• Missing the goodwill impairment test at transition: applying the business combinations exemption under IFRS 1 .C1 freezes goodwill at its carrying amount but does not exempt from IAS 36 impairment testing at the transition date.
+In theory, every firm knows this.
+In practice, teams just roll it forward from the Dutch GAAP carrying amount without running the IAS 36 test, because the exemption language feels like it covers everything.
+It does not.

 Get practical audit insights, weekly.